You are currently browsing the tag archive for the ‘ergodic theory’ tag.

 -invariant functions other than the constants (up to almost everywhere equivalence, of course)), then the average

 see e.g. this previous blog post.
-Informally, limit formula as an equidistribution result: if is drawn at random from
+Informally, one can interpret this limit formula as an equidistribution result: if is drawn at random from

 (using the probability measure